ryanrudolfoba/SteamDeck-BIOS-Manager/README.md

 <a href="https://youtu.be/hp5ue4m2Xus?si=7cKOB43jIsiEjp2c"> <img src="https://github.com/ryanrudolfoba/SteamDeck-BIOS-Manager/blob/main/banner.png"/> </a>
 </p>

+## What's New (as of April 10 2024)
+1. Added support for both Steam Deck LCD and OLED models.
+2. h2offt command now uses the -all parameter.
+3. added new functionality - Prepare a USB flash drive for Crisis Mode BIOS flashing!
+4. code cleanup

 ## What's New (as of February 10 2024)
 1. Added BIOS F7A0121 for LCD model.
 This BIOS version does not allow overclock.
 You still need to downgrade to 116 and run smokeless.